‘Discovery Day of an Affair’

-This means the two of you together with no children, friends or any other distractions.
-It’s truly the only way to reconnect and begin to fill each other’s love tank.
-We heard this advice when we were trying to heal our marriage and we took it literally and diligently.
-We often exceeded the 15 hours per week and it was became a time we looked forward to, even though it wasn’t easy at first.
+(We heard this advice when we were trying to heal our marriage and followed it diligently.
+We often exceeded the 15 hours per week and it was became a time we looked forward to, even though it wasn’t easy at first.)

 5. Commit to the marriage.

 I realize this is obvious, but it needs to be said.
 Be willing to be consistent in your commitment to each other even though it will be hard.
 Keep your expectations realistic that your healing your marriage will take time.
 The rewards are waiting for you both when you push through though.

 But what if you say “Debbie, I don’t know if I want to break off my relationship with my affair partner?”
 Or maybe you’ve tried before and you just keep getting sucked back into it and are starting to think you’ll never be able to let him go.

 I actually thought once I confessed my infidelity to my husband, it would give me the strength and accountability to break off the affair for good as all my efforts before that seemed to inevitably fail.